CopterExpress/clover/docs/en/clever-show/start-tutorial.md

 sudo apt install chrony
 ```

-* Set the required python packages using the command (ran from the source directory)
+* Set the required Python packages using the command (ran from the source directory)

 ```bash
 cd